-WBV trainers vary in a number of features, including frequency, amplitude and horse power.
-Amplitude is the distance the plate travels from the lowest to the highest position, measured in millimeters per vibration.
+WBV trainers vary in a number of features, including frequency, amplitude and horsepower.
+Amplitude is the distance the plate travels from the lowest to the highest position, measured in millimetres per vibration.
 The higher the amplitude, the more intense the workout.
-Genki Vibration Platform 2nd Gen, has a great amplitude from 0-12mm.
+Genki Vibration Platform 2nd Gen has a great amplitude from 0-12mm.

 CrazySales strongly believe in offering products which offer good value to our customers.
 We offer not only a good price, but also ensuring that when customers buy a product from us, they are a customer for life.